junchaoIU/junchaoIU.github.io/_pages/about.md

 Research Interests
 ======
-- Trustworthy AI: LLM-Generated Text Detection, Hallucination Detection, Pre-training Data Detection
+- Regulatable & Trustworthy AI & Safety: LLM-Generated Text Detection; Hallucination Detection & Mitigation; Internal interpretability of LLMs; Cybersecurity Ability of LLMs
-- Large Language Models: LLMs Evaluation, Data Selection for LLM Instruction Tuning
-- Machine Translation: Low-Resource, LLM-based MT
+- Machine Translation: Low-Resource, LLM-based MT (Document-Level; Culture; Idioms)
 - Other Interests: Knowledge Graphs and Ontology, Public Opinion Analysis

 News
 ======
+- [2025-06-27] One Evaluation Paper accepted by **CCL 2025 Evaluation Workkshop** as co-author, **Overview of CCL25-Eval Task 4: Factivity Inference Evaluation 2025**, we will update the paper in arxiv soon~
+- [2025-06-13] One Evaluation Paper accepted by **NLPCC 2025** as first-author, **Overview of the NLPCC 2025 Shared Task 1: LLM-Generated Text Detection**.
+We provide a comprehensive overview of the task, including the dataset, task design, evaluation results, and an in-depth analysis of the submitted solutions.
 - [2025-05-16] Two paper accepted by **ACL 2025 Findings** as co-author.
 Congratulations to Shu🌳, Xinyi, and all co-authors!
   - *[Fraud-R1: A Multi-Round Benchmark for Assessing the Robustness of LLM Against Augmented Fraud and Phishing Inducements](https://arxiv.org/abs/2502.12904)*.
 We introduce Fraud-R1, a benchmark evaluating LLMs' ability to resist internet fraud through 8,564 real-world cases, uncovering significant challenges in role-play scenarios and a performance gap between Chinese and English.
   - *[Rethinking Prompt-based Debiasing in Large Language Models](https://arxiv.org/abs/2503.09219)*.
 We investigate bias in LLMs, revealing that prompt-based methods often provide superficial results, with flawed metrics and evaluation settings leading to misclassifications and evasive answers, highlighting the need to rethink bias metrics for trustworthy AI.